A Comprehensive Survey of Knowledge-Based Vision Question Answering Systems: The Lifecycle of Knowledge in Visual Reasoning Task: Introduction

+Additionally, we acknowledge the growing importance of KB-VQA in specialized fields such as medical imaging and geospatial analysis, where domain-specific adaptations are often required.
+For example, medical VQA systems often feature specialized image encoders that work with different medical imaging modalities~\cite{Lin2023MedicalSurvey}.
+These areas have been covered in dedicated literature~\cite{Lin2023MedicalSurvey,Wang2024EarthVQA:Answering,Zi2025RSVLM-QA:Answering}.
+With a central focus on general-purpose KB-VQA systems, our paper serves as a complementary guide to the core knowledge-centric architectures that those specialized systems build upon.

-As the field rapidly advances, a comprehensive overview of the current landscape of KB-VQA studies is urgently needed--one that focuses specifically on knowledge fusion, knowledge retrieval, and knowledge reasoning techniques, while also capturing emerging trends in the LLM-driven evolution of KB-VQA.
+As the field rapidly advances, a comprehensive overview of existing KB-VQA studies is urgently needed - one that focuses specifically on knowledge representation, knowledge retrieval, and knowledge reasoning techniques, while also capturing emerging trends in the LLM-driven progression of KB-VQA methods.
 To the best of our knowledge, this is the first comprehensive survey to provide a holistic overview of this evolving field.
 It aims to systematically review notable KB-VQA approaches, with the following key contributions:

-\begin{itemize} \item We propose a structured taxonomy framework for categorizing existing KB-VQA methods to highlight their distinctions and commonalities. \item We analyze the architectural designs and knowledge incorporation mechanisms at each stage of systems to fully understand the life cycle of knowledge in KB-VQA. \item We identify key challenges and limitations in current approaches and offering an outlook for future advancements. \end{itemize}
+\begin{itemize} \item We propose a structured taxonomy framework (\cref{fig:lit_surv}) for categorizing existing KB-VQA methods to highlight their distinctions and commonalities. \item We analyze the architectural designs and knowledge incorporation mechanisms at each stage of KB-VQA systems to fully understand the knowledge lifecycle. \item We identify key challenges and limitations in current approaches and offer an outlook for future advancements. \end{itemize}

-By offering a structured analysis, we seek to provide valuable insights into the development of KB-VQA and highlight promising directions for future research.
-The covered works in this survey are collected from top-tier conferences and journals, ensuring a comprehensive and up-to-date review of the field.
-The existing research is structured as follows.
-Sec.\ref{def} defines the KB-VQA task and its setting.
-Sec.~\ref{know_sources} examines various knowledge sources and their influence on system paradigms.
-Sec.~\ref{representation}-\ref{knowledge retreival section} provide a comprehensive overview of the main components of KB-VQA, including knowledge representation, retrieval, and reasoning.
-Sec.~\ref{dataset_summary} reviews popular benchmarks and discusses potential future research directions.
+By conducting a structured analysis, we seek to provide valuable insights into the development of KB-VQA and highlight promising directions for future research.
+The works covered in this survey are collected from top-tier conferences and journals, ensuring a rigorous and representative overview of the field.
+This paper is organized as follows. \cref{def} defines the KB-VQA task and its setting. \cref{know_sources} examines various knowledge sources leveraged by KB-VQA systems and their association. \cref{representation} - \ref{knowledge retreival section} provide a comprehensive overview of the main components of KB-VQA, including knowledge representation, retrieval, and reasoning. \cref{benchmarks} summarizes popular benchmarks and discusses performance comparison of representative methods, while \cref{challenges} outlines potential future research directions.